 In March 2014, we agreed to acquire certain properties from Shasta Technologies LLC.
-The agreement covering this acquisition is now the subject of two litigations, one litigation related to the remaining proceeds of an IP defense insurance policy, the other litigation concerning damages the company is trying to collect from Shasta Technologies LLC owing to Shasta's subsequent undisclosed issues with the U.S. FDA.
+The agreement covering this acquisition became the subject of two litigations, one litigation related to the remaining proceeds of an IP defense insurance policy which partially provided an insurance defense for our 2011-2016 litigationd with Lifescan, Inc. a division of Johnson & Johnson.
+The other litigations still on-going but the subject to a Summary Judgment Motion filed by the company, concerns damages the company is trying to collect from Shasta Technologies LLC owing to Shasta's subsequent undisclosed, and fatal issues with the U.S. FDA.
 The litigation concerning the IP insurance defense policy has subsequently been settled with the insurer and their agents.
-We intend to file suit in Pennsylvania where we will litigate damages incurred as a result of a 2015 collusion between Shasta and our former contract manufacturer Conductive technologies, Inc., who conspired with Johnson and Johnson during the settlement of the first patent litigations.
+The company's Summary Judgment Motion in the latter litigation is set to be heard later in August 2018.

 The original purchase price for this property was expected to be \$2,000,000 (cash).
 The company is anticipating offsets much higher than the assets purchase price.
 We have not yet recorded this acquisition on our books because the acquisition terms have not yet been fully determined and the final acquisition price will be determined by the court.
+Should the company's Summary Judgment Motion be granted by the court this litigation will be completed and the company will seek expert opinion regarding the fair value of the properties.
 We did register this FDA cleared product under our FDA Establishment registration (with the US FDA) in 2014, 2015, 2016, 2017 and in 2018.
 In September 2016 we became fully compliant with the newly implemented FDA UDI product identification initiative.